Rhamnus purshiana. Family: Rhamnaceae

 Medically valid uses

-When taken by mouth, it does the following:
+When taken by mouth, it has these effects:

 Cascara may help treat parasitic infestations.